gnss-sdr/gnss-sdr/README.md

 PVT.rtcm_station_id=1111
 ```

-This outbound server is independent of the inbound fixed-base correction client
+This outbound server is independent of the inbound NTRIP correction client
 configured with `PVT.ntrip_client_enabled`.

 **Important note:**